How Communication Helps with Retention

 How to Schedule Client Follow-Ups

-Instead of only reaching out to your clients when it’s time for a policy renewal, try adding in other touches throughout the year.
+Instead of only reaching out to your clients when it’s time for a policy renewal, try adding other touches throughout the year.
 This helps you build a stronger relationship post-sale.

-However, it can be a lot to manage and remember to follow up on those exact dates.
 In the next bit, we’ll discuss more about using automation to help you make these touchpoints happen.

 How to Schedule Non-Follow Up Client Interactions